Monear/gasbot/README.md

 FLASK API that runs an API to the 5000 port.

-API pulls transactions from GNS contract and filter for relevant information.
+API pulls transactions from GNS contract and filters for relevant information.